containers/podman/docs/source/markdown/podman-completion.1.md

 To make it available for all zsh sessions run:
 `podman completion zsh -f "${fpath[1]}/_podman"`

-Once you reload the shell the autocompletion should be working.
+Once you reload the shell the auto-completion should be working.

 ### FISH